 She Never Said Goodbye

-Five years after being released from a mental hospital Ron Pickman (Joe Penny) meets Vonnie (Kim Zimmer) and her sister Corrine (Ann Jillian).
+Five years after being released from a psychatric facility, Ron Pickman (Joe Penny - Roses Are for the Rich) meets Vonnie (Kim Zimmer) and also her sister Corrine (Ann Jillian - Heart of a Child).
 And things go well for Ron and Vonnie as they end up getting married and starting a family whilst he is also involved with a police program aimed at helping teenagers.
 But Ron spends less and les time with Vonnie who has taken to drinking.
-When Vonnie disappears without telling Corrine that she was leaving she doesn't believe for a minute that her sister would just go without saying a word.
-On top of that Ron has a police cadet, Janine (Alicia Witt), come and help look after his young daughter leading to Corrine suspecting Ron isn't telling the truth.
+When Vonnie disappears without telling Corrine that she was leaving she doesn't believe for a minute that her sister would just go off without saying a word.
+On top of that Ron has a police cadet, Janine (Alicia Witt - The Mistletoe Inn), come and help look after his young daughter, leading to Corrine suspecting Ron isn't telling the truth.

-A 90's made for TV movie based on a true story is nothing out of the ordinary and rather curiously the story which this movie tells is equally nothing out of the ordinary as I can think of a few other TV movies based ona true story which end up similar.
-As such "The Disappearance of Vonnie" despite being based on a true story does end up feeling familiar as we have the disappearance of a wife, the sister doing all she can to try and push the case so she can be found but becoming suspicious of her sister's husband.
-The suspicion comes from him bringing in a younger woman to his home.
+A 90's made for TV movie based on a true story is nothing out of the ordinary and rather curiously the story which this movie tells is equally nothing out of the ordinary as I can think of a few other TV movies based on a true story which end up similar.
+As such "The Disappearance of Vonnie" despite being based on a true story ends up feeling familiar as we have the disappearance of a wife, the sister doing all she can to try and push the case so she can be found but in doing so becoming suspicious of her sister's husband.
+The suspicion comes from him bringing in a younger woman to the family home.

 What this all boils down to is that whilst "The Disappearance of Vonnie" is a solid 90s TV movie with good performances from both Ann Jillian and Joe Penny it is also an extremely typical one, feeling like it took a true story and made it fit to the usual true story TV movie formula.